facevedom/DevOps-RampUp/README.md

 - Define a branching strategy that complies to GitFlow, and create the necessary branches (such as `develop`) on each repo

-- Fix all bugs (and bad practices that you identify) in the proper branches, until the app runs smoothly
+- Fix all bugs in the proper branches, until the app runs smoothly

 - Provide a diagram of your branching strategy

 ---
+Porpuesta: Vagrant para virtualización y que ahí se desarrolle CM

+---
 ### **2. AWS Basics**

 The objective of this challenge is to set up the environments on which the application will run.
 To complete this challenge, create the environments to run the application you cloned in the last challenge.
-There are 2 setups.
-Create at least the first one to complete the Challenge.

 ![alt text][logo]